The EASIEST way to make a sourdough starter recipe from scratch: no measurements, no discards, and no feedings. It’s perfect for beginners!

 Why bake with sourdough?

-Apparently, the first sourdough bread dates back to 3700 B.C. in Switzerland.
+Did you know that the first sourdough bread dates back to ancient Egypt about 6000 years ago?
 People found out that if they left the dough out, the gases of the wild yeasts leaven the bread.

-The bacteria and yeast in the sourdough help to predigest the starches in the grains, thus making it more easily digestible.
+The bacteria and yeast in the sourdough help to predigest the starches in the grains, thus making them more easily digestible.
 Often, people with gluten sensitivity have no issues eating sourdough bread.

 Furthermore, even though you are baking your sourdough bread at about 350˚F, the inside never reaches that temperature.
 That means that the probiotics are still alive in there.

-In contrast to yeast breads, sourdough breads stay fresh longer and are not as susceptible to mold.
+In contrast to yeast bread, sourdough bread stays fresh longer and is not as susceptible to mold.

 For all these reasons, sourdough bread is so much healthier than bread made with commercial yeast.

-For this no measurement, no discard, no feeding method you will need:
+For this no discard sourdough starter recipe, you will need:

-While you can use regular all-purpose white flour, I highly recommend you use both unbleached and organic flour!
+- Flour: While you can use regular, all-purpose white flour, I highly recommend you use both unbleached and organic flour!
 We are trying to capture the wild yeast.
 In the process of bleaching the flour, many of the wild yeasts may be killed.
 Similarly, using non-organic flour means that the grains will have been sprayed with pesticides that kill exactly what we are trying to cultivate.
-You can also use whole wheat flour or any other whole-grain flour (spelt, einkorn).
-The type of flour doesn’t matter so much.
-Most of the time I use wheat but ultimately, rye flour is the best flour for your homemade sourdough starter.
+You can also use whole wheat flour or any other whole-grain flour such as spelt, einkorn, or rye flour.
+Rye is actually the best flour for making your very first sourdough starter!

-This is the key ingredient for this radically different method.
+- Buttermilk: This is the key ingredient for this radically different method.
 You see, we are essentially jumpstarting the whole process by using something that already has active live cultures in it.
-If you can’t find or don’t have buttermilk, there are substitutions: I have successfully made a sourdough starter with yogurt and kefir.
-And if you are looking for a non-dairy alternative, you can use kombucha.
-Just make sure it’s plain and doesn’t have any fruit or other herbs added to it.

-I am listing this as an ingredient because it is important WHAT kind of water you are using.
-The best is filtered or distilled water.
+- Water: I am listing this as an ingredient because it is important WHAT kind of water you are using.
+The best is filtered, distilled, or bottled water.
 If you’re using tap water, there is a good chance that it has chlorine in it.
 This will inhibit the growth of the good bacteria we are trying to cultivate.

-I know, I know, they are a very unconventional ingredient in sourdough starters.
-But hear me out: I have made sourdough starters with and without caraway seeds.
+- Caraway seeds: I know, I know, they are a very unconventional ingredient in sourdough starters.
+I have made sourdough starters with and without caraway seeds.
 The one containing these little seeds becomes an active starter so much faster.
-Unfortunately, I cannot tell you exactly why but they make a difference!
+Caraway seeds contain essential oils that can stimulate the growth of beneficial lactic acid bacteria and yeasts that are responsible for fermenting the dough.
+Additionally, caraway seeds contain enzymes that can help break down complex carbohydrates in the flour, making it easier for the yeast and bacteria to digest and ferment.

-To that jar, add about ½ to 1 cup of buttermilk. you
+- To that jar, add about ½ to 1 cup of buttermilk depending on how much starter you would like to create.

-Start stirring this mixture with a spoon.
-Ultimately, you are going for the consistency of a thick pancake batter.
+- Stir this mixture vigorously with a spoon.
+Sourdough cultures like oxygen!
 If your mixture is too thick, add a little bit of water until you get that consistency.

-I like to cover my sourdough starter.
-Most often, I use beeswax wraps but you can use fabric, a paper towel, or a coffee filter.
+- Loosely cover your starter.
+I like using beeswax wraps but you can use fabric, a paper towel, or a coffee filter.
 A rubber band will keep it in place.
 I just don’t like plastic wrap or any other tight-fitting lid that does not allow your starter to breathe.

-To get the fermentation process going, keep your sourdough starter at room temperature.
-An ideal temperature is somewhere between 70˚-73˚F. What if you don’t have a warm kitchen?
+- To get the fermentation process going, keep your sourdough starter at room temperature.
+An ideal temperature is somewhere between 70˚-75˚F. What if you don’t have a warm kitchen?
 I can tell you that I have made many starters in our kitchen in the winter with much cooler temperatures than that.
-Then, I just put it in a warm spot such as a sunny window sill to capture some warmth.
+Then, I just put it in a warm spot, such as a sunny window sill to capture some warmth.

 Every day now, you’ll want to check in with your sourdough starter.
 Simply, look at it, smell it, and give it a good stir.
 Don’t worry if nothing seems to be going on in the first day or two or three.
 Don’t let that fool you!

 After a few days, you might see some small bubbles and you might notice a slightly sour smell.
 But don’t worry if this whole process might take up to 10 days.
-Eventually, you will get an active starter.
-Just remember that with the warm temperatures of summer this process might happen quicker than if you’re doing this in the colder winter months.
+Eventually, you will get an active starter with some bubbles.
+Just remember that with the warm temperatures of summer, this process might happen quicker than if you’re doing this in the colder winter months.

-Another sign of a healthy starter is a hollow sound when you tap the bottom of your jar.
+Another sign of an active sourdough starter is a hollow sound when you tap the bottom of your jar.

 You have a sourdough starter — now what?

 Congratulations!
-You have successfully made your own sourdough starter!
+You have successfully made your own starter!

 You can now bake some homemade bread (such as this European-style whole-grain bread or a lighter, artisan-style bread) or use it in other recipes, such as sourdough pasta or even a sourdough lemon cake.